Police: Domestic dispute led to fatal shooting in Johnstown's West End

 Because Busch currently faces a homicide charge, no bond was set.

-Neugebauer said Children and Youth Services was notified about the case because the two minors were in the home.
+Neugebauer said Children & Youth Services was notified about the case because the two minors were in the home.

-He credited a Busch family friend for looking after the youth until they could be placed with relatives.
+He credited a Busch family friend for looking after the children until they could be placed with relatives.

 Neugebauer said the family moved to Johnstown earlier this year from the Philadelphia area.